 Has Sky Go stopped working with your VPN?
-It’s bad news, I’m afraid.
-It means the VPN you’re using has been detected and blacklisted.
-But don’t worry, there are a couple of things you can still do.
+If the answer is “yes”, then I have some bad news for you.
+The VPN you’re using has been detected and blacklisted by Sky.
+But don’t worry, there are a couple of easy things you can still do.
 Follow the workaround below and you’ll be watching Sky Go again within five minutes.